Bird nest: Scrape

 Other nest linings, like the lichen in this American golden-plover scrape, may provide some level of insulation for the eggs, or may help to camouflage them.

 In warm climates, such as deserts and salt flats, heat rather than cold can kill the developing embryos.
 In such places, scrapes are shallower and tend to be lined with non-vegetative material (including shells, feathers, sticks and soil), which allows convective cooling to occur as air moves over the eggs.
 Some species, such as the lesser nighthawk and the red-tailed tropicbird, help reduce the nest's temperature by placing it in partial or full shade.
 Others, including some shorebirds, cast shade with their bodies as they stand over their eggs.
 Some shorebirds also soak their breast feathers with water and then sit on the eggs, providing moisture to enable evaporative cooling.
-Parent birds keep from overheating themselves by gular panting while they are incubating, frequently exchanging incubation duties, and standing in water when they are not incubating.
+Parent birds keep from overheating themselves by gular fluttering while they are incubating, frequently exchanging incubation duties, and standing in water when they are not incubating.

 The technique used to construct a scrape nest varies slightly depending on the species.
 Beach-nesting terns, for instance, fashion their nests by rocking their bodies on the sand in the place they have chosen to site their nest, while skimmers build their scrapes with their feet, kicking sand backwards while resting on their bellies and turning slowly in circles.
 The ostrich also scratches out its scrape with its feet, though it stands while doing so.
 Many tinamous lay their eggs on a shallow mat of dead leaves they have collected and placed under bushes or between the root buttresses of trees, and kagus lay theirs on a pile of dead leaves against a log, tree trunk or vegetation.
 Marbled godwits stomp a grassy area flat with their feet, then lay their eggs, while other grass-nesting waders bend vegetation over their nests so as to avoid detection from above.
 Many female ducks, particularly in the northern latitudes, line their shallow scrape nests with down feathers plucked from their own breasts, as well as with small amounts of vegetation.
 Among scrape-nesting birds, the three-banded courser and Egyptian plover are unique in their habit of partially burying their eggs in the sand of their scrapes.